Teach in Colombia - Public School Program

 - Choose from one or two semester program

 - 24/7 support team to assist you in Colombia

 - Latest Edition Lonely Planet E-Guide to Colombia

 *Average local salary in Colombia is around 640.000 COP and so you can live comfortably on this stipend.

 Dates & Deadlines

-Finish: One or two semester contract from above dates
+Finish: One semester

 Deadline - usually 2 weeks prior to designated arrival date

 According to ETF, almost 50% of participants on this program opt to extend their placement

 - Fluent English speakers